retr0nade/ADmyBRAND-Analytics-Dashboard/README.md

 1. Create a new chart component in `components/dashboard/charts/`
 2. Add the chart to `charts-section.tsx`
 3. Update mock data generation as needed

+### AI Assistant Customization
+1. Modify `components/ai-summary-modal.tsx` for new responses
+2. Add new preset prompts in the chat interface
+3. Update page detection logic for new routes

+### Notification System
+1. Use `useNotifications()` hook in any component
+2. Add custom notification types in `lib/notification-context.tsx`
+3. Implement custom notification actions

 ### Styling
 - Colors are defined in `app/globals.css` using CSS variables